 How to evaluate price in tenders is a topic that isn’t much discussed, but one that I have been personally interested in for many years.
 If we are bringing together price and non-price factors (quality, social issues, service, etc) in a tender evaluation, we have to convert prices (or whole life cost) into a “score.”
 And that is a complex subject, even more, complex when the prices submitted might span a number of different elements of the bid.

 That seems to have been the problem behind the recent embarrassment for the UK’s Crown Commercial Service and their partners, UK Shared Business Services (which was developed out of the Research Council’s Shared Service Business).
-UKSBS now run various tenders and frameworks on behalf of CCS, which is the central procurement unit now for all of UK central government.
+UK SBS now runs various tenders and frameworks on behalf of CCS, which is the central procurement unit now for all of the UK central government.

 “T&T claimed rivals manipulated UK SBS’ scoring system – which was based solely on prices submitted for consultancy services in the South-east – by providing “very low prices for the South-east” and “very high upwards adjustments to those prices for regional work.”
 T&T said this was despite the fact regional work ought to be cheaper.”